meilisearch/documentation/guides/introduction/quick_start_guide.md

 ## Searches

-Now that our documents have been added to MeiliSearch we are be able to [search](/guides/main_concepts/search.md) in it.
+Now that our documents have been added to MeiliSearch, we are able to [search](/guides/main_concepts/search.md) in it.

 MeiliSearch [offers many parameters](/guides/advanced_guides/search_parameters.md) that you can play with to refine your search or change the format of the returned documents.
-However, by default the search is already relevant.
+However, by default, the search is already relevant.

 The search engine is now aware of our documents and can serve those via our HTTP server.

 ```bash
 $ curl 'http://127.0.0.1:7700/indexes/12345678/search?q=botman'
 ```

+MeiliSearch also offers an out-of-the-box [web interface](/guides/advanced_guides/web_interface.md) on which you can try the search.
+Go to your MeiliSearch address using a browser.
+In our case that would be: `http://127.0.0.1:7700`

 :::: tabs